AJ Park Law Limited, Auckland

 John writes regularly for New Zealand and international publications.
 He has attended overseas conferences including INTA since the mid 1980s.

 In 2002 John was awarded a Rotary International Paul Harris Fellowship.
 John is a founding member of IP Trek.
-IP Trek is a group of intellectual property lawyers who go on adventure hikes around the world.
+IP Trek is a group of IP lawyers who go on adventure hikes around the world.